If you search the term “brand,” you will find lots of different answers. In the broadest sense, your “brand” is your company’s identity.

 DIYing – Doing it All Yourself

 Trying to do everything yourself presents another type of business risk.
-Help is readily available from professional copywriters and content creators to help business owners avoid or fix these kinds of mistakes.
+It’s easy for business owners to get help from professional copywriters and content creators to avoid or fix these kinds of mistakes.

-There are lots of good reasons for hiring professionals to handle some of the communications workload for your brand.
+There are lots of good reasons for hiring professionals to handle some of the communications workloads for your brand.
 Objectivity, outside-the-box ideas, and multiple voices behind the writing are three very good reasons.

-Professional copywriters can audit and upgrade the content on business websites at a cost far below that of the business you lose from making a poor first impression.
+The cost for professional copywriters to audit and upgrade the content on business websites will be far less than the costs the of business you lose with a poor first impression.